msmarchena/bullwhipgame/README.md

 # Bullwhip game
 Bullwhip game is a shiny app that illustrates the distribution process of a single product in a four stages supply chain.
 The goal of the game being to minimize costs along the supply chain.

+You can download and run the bullwhip game app directly from the Github repositoy, just run shiny::runGitHub('bullwhipgame', 'msmarchena')

-To play the bullwhip game visit https://marchenamarlene.shinyapps.io/bullwhipgame/
+To play the bullwhip game online visit https://marchenamarlene.shinyapps.io/bullwhipgame/